nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - **[CareConnect-ITK-Medication-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-1)** - An NHS Digital Profile for medication.
 The Medication Resource is primarily used for the identification and definition of a medication.

 ## List ##
-This resource acts as a container for the medication items.
+This Resource acts as a container for the medication items.
 The following is an example of the elements which can be used:

 - identifier - uniquely identifies this list of medication (UUID)
 - status - active, completed, stopped etc